syedmiran-38/SL-Lab/README.md

 The `<select>` element is used to create a drop-down list in HTML.
 It is commonly used in forms to collect user input.
 The `<option>` tags inside the `<select>` element define the available options in the drop-down list.
 In this experiment, JavaScript is used to display the capital of a selected country in a styled manner using CSS.

+### Experiment 6: Number to Words Conversion
+This experiment creates an HTML page that allows users to input a number and converts the number to its word representation.
+The result is displayed with customized font properties using CSS.

+**File name**: `number_to_words.html`

+#### Description

+JavaScript can be used to perform various transformations and calculations on data input by users.
+In this experiment, an HTML page is designed with a text input for numbers and a button to trigger the conversion.
+JavaScript is used to convert the number into words, and CSS is used to style the resulting text.
+The conversion handles numbers up to 3 digits and displays them in a formatted manner.

 ## Lessons Learned

 Through these experiments, students will learn: